kacheryhub/kachery-doc/doc/storage-bucket.md

 If the data is not available, the requesting node will ask for it through the request process linked above.
 Once the data has been uploaded by a provider, the provider will notify the requester of the URI where the uploaded data can be found.

+It is important to stress that the storage buckets used in kachery are configured so that anyone with an appropriate URL can download the corresponding record, even through a web browser (without using a node).
+The channel permission mechanism does not prevent this.
+Because the URL can be determined directly from the channel bucket name and the SHA1 fingerprint, it is essential not to share SHA1 URIs outside of their intended recipients.

 ### Writing to cloud storage